rmotr-group-projects/pyp-w1-rpg-battle/README.md

 **Battles** This is what brings everything together.
 Participants will perform actions in order of their `speed` attribute - faster units go before slower units.
 Hero abilities are user determined, monster abilities are used according to their *command queue* (described below) and target heroes randomly.
 Battle continues until either all the heroes or all the monsters are wiped out.

+*Keep in mind when writing your classes/methods on how you can break problems down into smaller tasks/methods to write smaller, more easily maintainable bits of code.
+Do not hesitate to create helper methods.*

 **Heroes**
 ======
 > **Features common to all Heroes:**